 By disabling the plugins one-by-one, it turns out that Akismet3 is the culprit which shows version 3.9.9 from wordpress.com without “view details” link.
 Don’t know how it got installed.
 The official one should be Akismet Anti-Spam, version 4.1, from Automattic, and with “view details” prompting the plugin introduction.

-While speed performance is an important factor, all kinds of mysterious long pending bugs are really killing it.
+While speed performance is important but tolerable, all kinds of mysterious long pending bugs are indeed killing Atom.
 In my scenario, the vertical scrollbar sometime just turns into a white bar.
-Some issues are reported, analyzed, but just doesn’t reach a fix.
-And the git interface cannot stage lines for files with unicode filename, but is only able to stage the whole file.
-The nuclide file tree is unusable as constantly steals text editor focus!
-All of such problems are long existed nuisances to bear with.
+The git interface cannot stage lines for files with unicode filenames, but only stages the whole file.
+The nuclide file tree is unusable because it constantly steals focus from text editor area!
+Lots of issues are reported, analyzed, and never reach a fix.
+Such problems have been long existed nuisances and should no more be born with.

-Fortunately, VSCode now also enjoys the affluence of extensions.
+Fortunately, VSCode now enjoys the affluence of extensions.
 Almost all of my Atom plugins find their counterparts in VSC.
-The only advantage of Atom is the beautifulness in contrast to the VSCode default theme’s coarseness (the blue status bar is horrible), but hopefully the Atom One Dark theme and keymap extensions are the cure.
+The only advantage of Atom is the beautifulness in contrast to the VSCode default theme’s coarseness (the blue status bar is horrible).
+Hopefully the Atom One Dark theme and keymap extensions are the cure.

-Just after Microsoft successfully bought Github, it seems the right time to switch from Atom to VSCode finally.
+Just after Microsoft bought Github, it seems the right time to switch from Atom to VSCode after all.

-Just updated BetterTouchTool to V2.645 and found that the accessibility permission warning popup cannot be dismissed as the close icon of the popup panel is now missing.
-Actually BTT can work well for touch/click functions without accessibility permissions.
+Just updated BetterTouchTool to V2.645, finding that the accessibility permission popup cannot be dismissed.
+The close icon at the right corner of the popup panel is just missing.
+Luckily, BTT can work well for touch/click functions without those accessibility permissions.

-After some searching around, one github issue has some useful hint:
+After some searching around, one github issue comment has the way to diable the popup:

 Apparently High Sierra has well complained issues with bluetooth.
 My Logitech MX Master mouse also suffers from random disconnection.
 Today when I tried to disable bluetooth and reconnect, the mouse just won’t connect.